 Typically performance management is done on spreadsheets, with critical information scattered throughout multiple business areas.
 This leaves managers unable to identify emerging risks that could blind side the strategic plans of the organization.

 LogicManager enables organizations to identify risks, assess them based upon likelihood, impact and assurance, evaluate whether action is needed, and devise mitigation or business building activities if needed.
 Managers can then specify and record measurements to track effectiveness, and finally formalize the connection between risks, operational activities, and balanced scorecard objectives.

-Connecting risks to mitigation activities, metrics, and business initiative data allows organizations to detect increased threat levels and identify emerging risks before your business metrics become out of tolerance.
+Our enterprise GRC tools help connect risks to mitigation activities, metrics, and business initiative data, which allows organizations to detect increased threat levels and identify emerging risks before your business metrics become out of tolerance.